yale-ccam/sam/README.md

 ## Dependencies

 Sam has been created and tested on a linux machine with Python 3.7.
-Everything described is from the perspective of this linux machine with Python 3.7.
+Everything described is from the perspective of this Linux machine with Python 3.7.
 Unless you know what you are doing, I would suggest you to follow these instructions from a Unix based terminal of your own.

 Install the following packages: